Theoretical Design of Effective Multilayer Optical Coatings Using Oxyhydride Thin Films: Results and discussion

 \section{Results and discussion}

-The effect of partial oxidation, which is associated with stoichiometric changes in the anionic hydrogen/oxygen sublattices, directly affects the structural characteristics of the crystal lattice.
-In the present work, we wish to illustrate how this causes a corresponding change in the structure-optical-property relationships.
-A theoretical study of the electronic structure with respect to structural modifications of yttrium oxyhydrides is reflected in Figure~\ref{fig:Comb_elect_alpha} where we have presented site projected and total density of states ($DOS$), band structure along with the spectral behavior of absorption coefficient.
-Evaluation of optical properties is given at Figure~\ref{fig:Comb_optics} in terms of spectral dependency of the dielectric function $\epsilon$, the refractive index $n$, the reflectance $R$ and transmittance $T$ spectra.
+The effect of partial oxidation, which causes stoichiometric changes in the anion sublattice of yttrium hydride, directly affects the structural characteristics of the crystal lattice.
+In the present work we illustrate how this modifies the structure-optical properties relationships.
+The theoretical study of the electronic structure by means of the hybrid HSE06 functional for several structural models of yttrium oxyhydrides is reflected in Supplementary Figures~S1$-$S8, where we have presented site-projected and total density of states (DOS), band structure along with the spectral behavior of the absorption coefficient.
+The characterization of the optical properties is given in Figure~\ref{fig:Comb_optics}, which shows the spectral dependence of the dielectric function ($\epsilon$), refractive index ($n$), reflection ($R$) and transmittance ($T$) spectra.

-The electronic band structure of the bulk \ce{Y4H10O} is characterized by the direct band gap located in the $R$ point ($0.5;0.5;0.5$) of the Brillouin zone (BZ).
-The topmost part of the the valence band (VB) represented mainly by the \ce{H} $1s$-orbitals has a diffuse structure.
-The lowest empty states of \ce{Y} $3d$ orbitals form the lowest part of the conduction band (CB).
-The $2p$ oxygen states, which are strongly hybridized with $1s$ oxygen states, are red-shifted in energy by $1$ and $3$ eV from the top of VB.
-The spectral behaviour of the absorption coefficient $\alpha$, shown in the right part of Figure~\ref{fig:Comb_elect_alpha}, is in a good agreement with the site-projected DOS-picture for \ce{Y4H10O} with respect to possible electronic transitions.
-It is also seen that an absorption edge for photon energies in this material lies near $2.2$ eV.